Ciaran Parker

 Ciaran Parker (born 5 October 1995) is an English rugby union player.
-He plays as a prop for English Premiership Rugby club London Irish.
+He plays as a prop for Cardiff Rugby.

 Professional career

 Sale Sharks

 Parker made his full debut for Sale on 17 January 2015, when he was used as a replacement in their 2014–15 Champions Cup Round 5 defeat at the hands of French side Clermont Auvergne.
 For the 2016–17 season, he was dual-registered with Championship side Yorkshire Carnegie.